 - Administers prescribed medications based on a physician's order.

-- Records all medications received and times that each distribution is administered in medical logs.
+- Records all medications received and times that each distribution is administered in the Nurse Log.

-- Records accurate information in medical records, attaching supplementary notes, medication sheets, completed accident forms, and claims reported to the Workers' Compensation carrier.
+- Records accurate information in online medical records; attaching supplementary notes, medication sheets, completed accident forms, and/or claims reported to the Workers' Compensation carrier.

 - Identifies communicable diseases and isolates infected students as needed until arrangements are made for student's departure.

 - Maintains sanitary and infection control procedures in health care rooms.